Translation disclaimer (Translation disclaimer)

 People living in the neighbourhood who are registered to vote in local elections can vote in a referendum.
 This will follow a similar process to that for local elections.

-Referendum on the Park Ward Neighbourhood Plan
+Referendum on the Todmorden Neighbourhood Plan

 Timetable and results